 Metformin as a potential cancer treatment

 Cancer is just one of several conditions that scientists have observed this drug may help with.
-It is also thought capable of boosting fertility, regulating menstrual cycles and enhancing longevity.
+It is also thought capable of boosting fertility, regulating menstrual cycles, and enhancing longevity.

 Starving cancer cells

-While it had been previously revealed that metformin may help against cancer, the usual dose for diabetes is known to not be sufficient to achieve this.
+While it had been previously revealed that metformin may help against cancer, the usual dose for diabetes is known not to be sufficient to achieve this.
 Researchers in the current study, therefore, used a cocktail featuring metformin and the antihypertensive drug syrosingopine for this purpose.